Artificial Intelligence | AP

-Leveraging AI to advance the power of facts
+Leveraging AI to advance the power of facts.

 Artificial intelligence at The Associated Press

-The Associated Press was one of the first news organizations to leverage artificial intelligence and automation to bolster its core news report.
+The Associated Press is one of the first news organizations to leverage artificial intelligence and automation to bolster its core news report.
 Today, we use machine learning along key points in our value chain, including gathering, producing and distributing the news.
-Explore this page to learn more about the history of artificial intelligence at The Associated Press, our strategy around the technology and how we currently use it today.
+Explore this page to learn more about the history of artificial intelligence at The Associated Press, our strategy around the technology and how we use it today.

 Innovative at the core